syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Comments.md

 ## Retrieve the commented word or items

-The following code example illustrates how to get the paragraph item where existing in commented region based on the existing comment in the Word document.
+The following code example illustrates how to get the paragraph item where it exists in the commented region based on the existing comment in the Word document.

 {% tabs %}